DSC 7494 3

 West Bay to Margate

 They say good things come to those who wait, and in the case of the walk from West Bay Beach to Margate, it’s most certainly true.
-When the tide is in, you can enjoy an uninterrupted walk from one to the other, starting at the sandy beaches of West Bay and ending up in the colorful, vibrant town of Margate.
+When the tide is out, you can enjoy an uninterrupted walk from one to the other, starting at the sandy beach of West Bay and ending up in the colourful, vibrant town of Margate.
 Once you’ve reached the end of your walk, a stop off at dog-friendly (and vegan friendly!)
 Margate Coffee Shed is a must.

 Ramsgate to Broadstairs